 Year 3 – Action Research

 The capstone module of the MA in Learning and Teaching in Higher Education is the 60 credit Action Research Dissertation.
 Participants spend a semester exploring educational research practices and methods as training for their own study.
 They determine a project for investigation, independently or collaboratively with colleagues and/or students using Action Research as the underpinning philosophy or methodology.
 Projects are all required to follow University of Keele ethical procedures.

 How is the Programme taught?

 Students study on the programme part-time.
-The learning methods below are selected and used to support students to meet the stated learning outcomes by providing a balance of independent, supported study with choice in relation to topics of relevance and importance to individuals’ teaching contexts, and the provision of dialogic development of skills and knowledge through peer and expert support.
+Learning methods such as seminars and workshops; observations and supervised practice; web-based learning using KLE/Blackboard; group work and peer support; project supervision and directed independent study are selected and used to support students to meet the stated learning outcomes by providing a balance of independent, supported study with choice in relation to topics of relevance and importance to individuals’ teaching contexts, and the provision of dialogic development of skills and knowledge through peer and expert support.

 Throughout the period of study on the programme or on an associated award, participants are assigned a named tutor who offers a regular infrastructure of meetings through-out each participant’s study period.

 There are two main methods of assessment within modules and across the programmes and awards: portfolios of reflective writing and essays.
 Both are produced to demonstrate professional practice and incorporate critical and reﬂective practice in and on action and structured evaluation.

 The assessment methods encourage an open, discursive and reﬂective approach to professional development and teaching practice.

 Formative assessment opportunities are structured into each component module of the programme and associated awards.
 Formative assessment may or may not be formally marked (although for those studying on the ﬁrst module, Teaching Reﬂectively in Higher Education, there is a supportive schedule of expected submission dates for formative work that will later comprise the summative portfolio submission).